macarooni-man/auto-mcs/amscript-docs.md

     # List of dictionaries, each dictionary is an attribute modifier
     self.attribute_modifiers <list>

-    # Many items have extra attributes such as a book (normal NBT format: self.pages)
+    # Many items have extra attributes such as a book (normal NBT format: self.pages).
+    # This is the raw NBT data, and is formatted differently depending on the game version
+    self.nbt <dict>
 ```